 Keep your distance from downed lines Summer storms may damage power lines.
 Contact with downed power lines or nearby objects may cause serious injury or death.
 Downed lines may be energized even if they don't hum or spark, and lines that appear dead could become re-energized at any moment.
 Downed power lines may energize the ground or nearby puddles, metal fences, vehicles, trees, power poles, and other wires.
 Be especially alert for downed lines hidden by water and tree branches after high winds and storms.
 Consider any downed electric or communication line to be energized and dangerous.
 Call 911 and NorthWestern Energy to report it.
 Stay as far away as possible from all downed or low lines.
-Outages may be more likely during summer One way we are helping to prevent wildfire is by changing the way we operate the electrical grid when fire danger is high and in areas with high wildfire risk.
+Outages may be more likely during summer NorthWestern Energy is doing our part to help prevent wildfires.
+One way we do that is by changing the way we operate the electrical grid when fire danger is high.
 We use Enhanced Powerline Safety Settings (EPSS) to make the electrical system more sensitive to potential hazards.
-If a fault occurs, such as a tree branch contacting a powerline, power is shut off automatically to reduce the chances of starting a wildfire.
+If a fault occurs, such as a tree branch contacting a power line, power is shut off automatically.
 A line that has been automatically de-energized will remain off until our crews can patrol the area to check for damage before safely restoring power.
-This can result in more frequent, unplanned outages that can last several hours, depending on repairs and patrols.
 Learn more at NorthWesternEnergy.com/wildfire.